The Best Way to Travel: Solo, With Friends, or With a Tour?

 • You learn a lot more!
 Travel with a guide means that you’re actually getting educated.
 I am extremely grateful to each of my guides for all that they taught me — and for answering my many, many questions.

-• Instead of your randomly consulting guidebooks or blogs, someone knowledgeable does the planning.
+• Instead of you randomly consulting guidebooks or blogs, someone knowledgeable does the planning.
 This means you’re most likely going to go to really great places (and eat great things), some of which you might never have discovered on your own.

 • It’s plug and play: the work of planning is taken off your shoulders.